 Kit Nevile is Commissioning Editor at Canelo, looking particularly at thrillers, horror, and action/adventure books.
 He has previous experience at Persephone Books and whitefox publishing services, both in an editorial role.

-Siân Heap is Commissioning Editor at Canelo, looking particularly at saga, romance and crime books.
+Siân Heap is Commissioning Editor at Canelo, looking particularly at crime, thriller and psychological suspense.
 She has previous experience at Hodder & Stoughton and ed public relations, and is also a former Waterstones bookseller.

 Emily Bedford is Senior Commissioning Editor at Canelo.
 She is looking to publish contemporary fiction, with an eye on romance and historical fiction in particular.
 She has previously worked at Bloomsbury as well as Taylor & Francis in editorial roles.